NVIDIA/ais-k8s/helm/aisloader/README.md

 ### Edit `values.yaml`

-- choose a `controller.runid` that is unique for this run; if the controller pod has attempted a run for the given `runid` before it will reject duplicates
+- choose a `controller.runid` that is unique for this run; if the controller Pod has attempted a run for the given `runid` before it will reject duplicates
-- set `controller.nodecount` to the number of nodes to participate in the benchmake, each running an `aisloader` instance; you will have to have a suitable number of nodes labeled to have a daemon pod pool big enough to match your requested nodecount (the controller pod will wait for sufficient registered worker nodes)
+- set `controller.nodecount` to the number of nodes to participate in the benchmake, each running an `aisloader` instance; you will have to have a suitable number of nodes labeled to have a daemon Pod pool big enough to match your requested nodecount (the controller Pod will wait for sufficient registered worker nodes)
 - tweak `config.*` to influence benchmark run parameters such as bucket to target, GET vs PUT mix, number of parallel workers per instance, run duration, etc. Comments in `values.yaml` describe each option.

 ### Reinstall vs Update